Syberia: The World Before: Plot

-The game follows two timeframes with two characters: Dana Roze, a young pianist in the small fictional Central European country of Osterthal (resembling a mix of Germany, Austria, Czech Republic and Switzerland) in 1937 and Kate Walker, the protagonist of Syberia series, who is now imprisoned in a salt mine in the fictional Eastern European region of Taiga in 2004.
+The game follows two timeframes with two characters: Dana Roze, a young pianist in the small fictional Central European country of Osterthal, located between Germany, Austria and Switzerland (as shown on a map in Amerzone 2025 remake) in 1937 and Kate Walker, the protagonist of Syberia series, who is now imprisoned in a salt mine in the fictional Eastern European region of Taiga in 2004.
 Dana graduates from her conservatory by performing the local anthem dedicated to the city of Vaghen, where the fascist Brown Shadow faction (an analogue to National Socialists) have begun to persecute the ethnic minorities and force them into ghettoes.

 After the events of the previous title, Kate Walker has been imprisoned as a slave labourer in a salt mine alongside a young Russian woman called Katyusha Spiridonova.
 Before the day's work, is informed her that Kate's mother, Sarah Walker had died.
 During their digging, a distraught Kate causes a minor collapse in the mine shaft, revealing a parallel cave, containing a train belonging to a Brown Shadow task force.
 The pair discovers that the train contains vast amounts of stolen art and antiques, amongst which there is a painting of a young woman almost identical to Kate Walker.
 Before they could escape with the nearby motorbike, they're confronted by their prison guard, who shoots Katyusha dead and is incapacitated by Kate.
 With her dying breath, Katyusha asks Kate to track down the girl in the painting.

 Kate travels to Vaghen and tracks down the antique shop that sold the music case that housed the painting.
 While there she also installs the heart of Oscar, Hans Voralberg's automaton engineer, into a Voralberg-designed mechanical armadillo and revives her companion.
 The trail leads Kate to a remote mountain refuge on the outskirts of Vaghen, occupied by an elderly invalid, Leni Renner.
 Renner recounts her past with Dana, who had come to the refuge in the summer of 1937 to work as a waitress.
 The refuge at the time was hosting an expedition in pursuit of a proto-human specimen called the Gorun.
 The group is guided by a young alpinist named Leon Kobatis, with whom Leni is deeply smitten.
 After an altercation with Herr Höss, the Brown Shadow officer supervising the expedition, Dana and Leon strike up a romance.